MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-logging.md

 ## Modifying SQL Writer logging parameters

 SQL Writer logging can be configured by editing the SqlWriterConfig.INI text file.
-The file itself contains a quick inline description of the available parameters which we’ll review below.
+The file itself contains a quick inline description of the available parameters, which we’ll review below.

 > [!IMPORTANT]
 > The .ini file is under a Windows-Protected folder (Program Files).
 As such it requires elevated administrator privileges to edit.
 A double-click in explorer will open Notepad without elevation: it will allow the user to read the contents, but attempts to save any change will fail.